Salesforce

 1. On the Cookie Consent menu, select Templates.
 The Templates screen appears.

-2. Hover over the row for the template you want to edit until the Context Menu icon button appears.
+2. Click the Context Menu icon context_menu_v3.png for the template you want to set as Universal Default.
+The Context menu appears.

 To delete a template